 The total quality score, combined with the value score (being step 3 of the investment process, which ranks stocks according to the Investment Manager's view on potential mispricing), provides an overall ranking of the stocks.
 This overall ranking is used to inform stock selection.
 All else being equal, a lower ranking generally makes it harder for a stock to be selected for inclusion within the portfolio.

-It is possible that a stock with low ESG-related quality scores may still be considered eligible for inclusion in the portfolio - subject to the outcome of the sustainability analysis, described below.
+It is possible that a stock with low ESG-related quality scores may still be considered eligible for inclusion in the portfolio.

 The emphasis placed by the Investment Manager on a particular ESG factor when determining each Environmental, Social and Governance criterion's quality score, is based on the Investment Manager's assessment of the extent to which that factor is likely to have an impact on the returns of the relevant stock over the long-term.
-As a result, consideration of a particular ESG factor may vary by sector and/or region, as well as being influenced by stock specific details.
+As a result, consideration of a particular ESG factor may vary by sector and/or region, as well as being influenced by stock-specific details.